evennia/evennia/docs/sphinx/source/wiki/Contributing.rst

 Evennia depends heavily on good documentation and we are always looking for extra eyes and hands to improve it.
-Even small things such as fixing typos is a great help.
-To edit the wiki yourself you need contributor access.
+Even small things such as fixing typos are a great help!

+The documentation is a wiki and to edit it you need wiki-contributor access.
+We are happy to give this - just ask (on the forum/mailing list or in the chat channel) if you want to help out.
 Otherwise, it goes a long way just pointing out wiki errors so devs can fix them (in an Issue or just over chat/forum).
-You can also commit wiki changes over Mercurial - just go to the wiki repository `here <http://code.google.com/p/evennia/source/checkout?repo=wiki>`_ and then continue from point ``2`` below.
+You can also commit wiki changes over Mercurial - just go to the wiki repository
+`here <http://code.google.com/p/evennia/source/checkout?repo=wiki>`_ and
+then continue from point ``2`` below.